besser435/TEAW-Website/README.md

 ## Starting a production server
-Before we start, we need to set up the proxy to the Bluemap.
-TEAW's map is using HTTP, so when we use it in an iframe we run into issues where the browser prevent the connection.
-This is because this website is using HTTPS.
-To fix this, we use an nginx proxy.
-This allows us to use a Cloudflare tunnel to point to the proxy on the server, which then points to the map.
-This allows the tunnel to use HTTPS, so we don't run into any browser security rules.

-This has the added benefit of not requiring a port number on the public facing URL for the map.

-To start the proxy, run the `bluemap_proxy.sh` file in the root directory.

 To deploy the server, run the `run_prod.sh` script with Bash.
 This will take the Flask `app` variable inside the `teaw_webserver` script, and start it with Gunicorn.
 Note that this disables any debugging features, and can only be ran on Linux.